teiram/atari-st-cpm/readme.md

 - tools.
 Some handy utilities to build st images or manipulate them
 - artifacts.
 The binaries for bootsector and CP/M that must be included in the disk images.
 - bdos.
 Needed patches for BDOS CP/M source code
+- ports.
+Source code of some programs adapted to run on the ST (mostly small or terminal configuration changes)

 # Current status
 The Atari ST should boot and since we are using BIOS/XBIOS to interact with the hardware, it should work on most models.
 Disk read and writing is allegedly working fine, at least with the last version I didn't suffer corruption problems.